87tana/YOLO11n-Bone-Fracture-Detection-Model/README.md

 Bone fracture detection is a challenging task due to the variability in fracture shapes, sizes, and locations.
 This project uses deep learning-based object detection models to locate and classify fractures in X-ray images, aiding medical professionals in diagnostics and reducing human error.

-The project is built using PyTorch, TensorFlow and YOLO11n  and aims to provide a pipeline for training, evaluating, and deploying object detection models in medical imaging.
+The project is built using PyTorch, and YOLO11n  and aims to provide a pipeline for training, evaluating, and deploying object detection models in medical imaging.

 ## Data